CUBRID/cubrid-manual/en/sql/transaction.rst

         'Goudi Olympic Hall'                6000
         'Vouliagmeni Olympic Centre'        4400

-If the update is properly done, the changes can be semi-permanently fixed.
+If the update is properly done, the changes can be permanently fixed.
 In this time, use the **COMMIT WORK** as below:

 .. code-block:: sql

-    COMMIT WORK;
+    COMMIT [WORK];

 .. note:: In CUBRID, an auto-commit mode is set by default for transaction management.